farrukh-ahm/Borrow-A-Story-Library/README.md

 ## Manual Testing
 1. Book cards weren't rendering properly.
-    - The intention was to dispaly 3 cards per row, however, it wasn't rendering properly even after using ```{% if forloop.counter|divisibleby:3 %}```.
+    - The intention was to display 3 cards per row, however, it wasn't rendering properly even after using ```{% if forloop.counter|divisibleby:3 %}```.
-    - The looped cards weren't closed within the ```<div class='row'></div>``` container properly, resulting into improper rendering.
+    - The looped cards weren't closed within the ```<div class='row'></div>``` container properly, resulting in improper rendering.
     - This issue was solved by locating the closing ``div`` tag.

 2. The Return button and Not-Available tags weren't showing as intended.
-    - The intention was, if a particular book had been borrowed by the user, the ``Retrun`` button will show under the card, whereas, if the user is different and the book is borrowed, the ``Not Available`` tag will be shown.
+    - The intention was, if a particular book had been borrowed by the user, the ``Return`` button will show under the card, whereas, if the user is different and the book is borrowed, the ``Not Available`` tag will be shown.
     - Was using ``if`` statement which was trying to get data from a queryset in the template, hence it wasn't working as intended.
     - Used ``for`` loop to iterate through the queryset and get the proper data.

 3. The button under the cards wasn't showing ``Return`` command to the current borrower of the book.
-    - The ``Return`` button was only being displayed to the user who was the first one to borrow it, even if they had returned it.
+    - The ``Return`` button was only displayed to the user who was the first one to borrow it, even if they had returned it.
     - Was using ``{% if book.issue.issued_to==user %}`` which was getting the first entered data only and not the latest one.
     - ``{% for issue in book.issue.reverse|slice:":1" %}`` allowed the template to extract the latest entry of the Issue model.